kstenerud/concise-encoding/cbe-specification.md

 ### Bytes

-An array of octets.
+An array of octets with no specification as to how they should be interpreted.
 This data type should only be used as a last resort if the other data types are unable to represent the data you need.
 To reduce cross-platform confusion, multibyte data types stored within the binary blob should be represented in little endian byte order whenever possible.

-    [91] [Length] [Octet 0] ...
-[Octet (Length-1)]

 Examples:

-    [91 05 01 02 03 04 05] = byte array {0x01, 0x02, 0x03, 0x04, 0x05}
+    [91 0a 01 02 03 04 05] = byte array {0x01, 0x02, 0x03, 0x04, 0x05}